rydrman/pipedev.org/content/posts/2020-06-17-containers.md

 ---
-title: "June 2020"
-topic: "Leveraging Containers in a Pipeline"
+title: "Leveraging Containers in a Pipeline"
 date: 2020-06-17
 author: Ryan Bottriell
 summary: "How can we or how do we use container technologies in a pipeline context?"
 ---

-# Leveraging Containers in a Pipeline

 To kick off this session, we started talking about what a container is.
 Everyone got a chance to put the idea into their own words and speak a little bit about their experiences with it.
 If you don't know what a container is, I recommend doing some introduction tutorials for docker, or ask a colleague for a demo!
 We also spoke about the underlying technologies of a container to make sure that we all had a reasonable base for the discussions to come.
 I can't really share the that we went over here, but if you want to do your own digging lookup Linux namespaces, cgroups, the chroot command, and overlayfs.
 These four pieces of tech are the foundation of what a container is.